-Finally the Ontario Securities Commission (“OSC”) and the Financial Services Regulatory Authority (“FSRA”) released concurrently finalized proposed changes to the rules governing the mortgage syndication market .
+Finally the Ontario Securities Commission (“OSC”) and the Financial Services Regulatory Authority (“FSRA”) released concurrently finalized proposed changes to the new rules for mortgages .
 For existing mortgage syndicators promoting non-qualified syndicated mortgage (“NQSM”) investments it is either very good news or very bad news – and there’s no middle ground.

 The Good News

 The regulators have divided the market by class of subscribers.
 If your class of subscribers generally meet the definition of “Permitted Client” (for a complete list of “Permitted Clients” see Schedule A of Summary Table below) under National Instrument 31-103 — Registration Requirements, Exemptions and Ongoing Registrant Obligations normally overseen by the OSC, then you’re in luck!
 It will actually be easier for you to carry on your business than it was before the material changes made to the regulations in July 2018 when the Form 3 disclosure was introduced.

 The Big Change